w3f/polkadot-wiki/docs/learn/learn-opengov.md

 on the origin.
 There is a confirmation period during which approval and support criteria must be held within the voting period.
 If the proposal passes, it will go through an enactment period.

-All proposals within each origin can be voted on simultaneously (assuming track maximum capacity is not reached).
+All proposals within each origin and across origins can be voted on simultaneously (assuming track maximum capacity is not reached).

+OpenGov comes also with multi-role delegations where token holder can assign different tracks to different entities they trust and that might be expert in judging proposals within specific origins only.
+In this way token holders do not need to be up-to-date with governance matters, and can still make their vote count through delegates.

 ## Gov1 vs. OpenGov